-Now you have your blog, and you are leveraging your content through socials (or nearly), it’s time to help other people (you don’t know) find your blog on search engines like Google and Bing.
+Now that you have written your engaging, well constructed blog, that will entertain and help thousands of people solve their problems.
+You’re leveraging your content through socials (or you plan to), so it’s now time to help other people (you don’t know) find it on search engines like Google and Bing.

-- Use keywords (SEO) throughout your site to help it show up higher in search results.
+- Use keywords (SEO) throughout your content to help it show up higher in search results.

 - Build in backlinks to a blog webpage.